ItWozNotMe/itwoznotme.github.io/2023-08-09-Unified-Kill-Chain.md

 This series of phases also accommodates an attacker creating a form of persistence

-The following section is copy and pasted from TryHackMe:
+The following section is copied and pasted from TryHackMe:

 Reconnaissance (MITRE Tactic TA0043)